aeternity/protocol/epoch/api/channels_api_usage.md

 3. single `channel_settle` transaction

-The second step is not required and a `channel_solo_close` could be followed either by zero, one or more `channel_slash` transactions every later one presenting a newer state and overwriting the previous one.
+The second step is not required and a `channel_solo_close` could be followed either by zero, one or more `channel_slash` transactions, each subsequent one presenting a newer state and overwriting the previous one.
 Those are settled by a `channel_settle` transaction that finally closes the channel.
 Let's discuss those in detail.

 #### Payload and proof of inclusion
-Idea behind `channel_solo_close` and `channel_settle` is for parties to provide on-chain the latest channel internal state so the channel can be closed.
+The idea behind `channel_solo_close` and `channel_settle` is for parties to provide, on-chain, the latest channel internal state so that the channel can be closed.
 First comes the `channel_solo_close` that provides some off-chain state.
 Then a `channel_slash` can be posted but it is checked that it has a newer state than the `channel_solo_close` one.
 Then parties can post more `channel_slash` transactions